 Return of Bond - Federal Court

-At the conclusion of a criminal case, a written request for the refund of cash bail must be submitted to the Court.
+At the conclusion of a criminal case in Federal Court, a written request for the refund of cash bail must be submitted to the Court.
 It is NOT refunded as a matter of course without a request.
 The presiding judge will issue an order for the return of bond.
 Cash bond will be refunded to the person who originally posted, unless otherwise ordered by the Court.
 You may be required to provide the Clerk's Office with IRS form W9, for IRS interest reporting.

 The Clerk of Court will initiate a refund within 10 business days of the court order.